nt246/physalia-lcwgs/day_2/markdowns/04_genotype.md

         NB geno_maxDepth requires -doCounts
 ```

-Therefore, if we set `-doGeno 2`, genotypes are coded as '0', '1', or '2' minor alleles.
+If we use `-doGeno 2`, genotypes are coded as '0', '1', or '2' minor alleles.
 If we wanted to instead print the posterior
 probability of the genotype we could use '-doGeno 16'.
 The numeric arguments to `-doGeno` are additive so if we wanted to print *both*
 the called genotype as 0, 1, or 2 *and* the probability of that genotype, we could use `-doGeno 18` (2 + 16).
 If we also wanted to
 print the major and minor allele we would use `-doGeno 19` (2 + 16 + 1).